 Consequently, people are willing to do anything they can to have one.

 This can be particularly difficult if you’re having credit problems.
 However, the good news is that there are people out there willing to help.
 The bad news is that many of them are more concerned about their own needs than yours, which is why you should avoid most lenders offering subprime auto loans.
+This is why we recommend you compare the best lenders using a tool like the one offered by Sambla.

 Made primarily to borrowers with low credit scores, these loans often come with exorbitant interest rates and they entail a great deal of risk.
 According to the Consumer Financial Protection Bureau (CFPB), there are five levels of auto loan credit scores.